Fulfilling Your Role as a Responsible Employee

 Do your best to ensure that the student knows that you are mandated to notify the University before they disclose an incident that you must report.
 If you sense that a student is about to tell you something highly personal, you might say,

 "Thank you for coming to me.
-Before you start, I want to let you know that if you share that you have experienced gender-based misconduct, I have to let someone on campus know so that they can provide you with additional resources.
+Before you start, I want to let you know that if you share that you have experienced gender-based misconduct at Loyola, I have to let someone on campus know so that they can provide you with additional resources.
 If you'd like to first explore options for support with someone who can keep the information confidential, I'm happy to give you those numbers."

 3. Remember your role.